aisingapore/Novella/README.md

+# Background

+This is an open-source implementation of a recommender model that AI Singapore developed for NUS Libraries.
+When a user submits a search query on the FindMore* portal on the library website, a list of recommended titles will be returned in real time to augment the search results and provide a greater diversity of choices.
+These are based on analysing the natural language characteristics of the search string, as well as the historical interactions between all users and titles (borrowings/downloads).

+Recommender systems differ from search engines in that they are designed to uncover titles that are less explicit matches, but could be novel or pleasant discoveries for the user, thereby exposing them to more diverse choices that still retain relevance and interest.

+The model learns from the following information:
+1) Current search term’s linguistic features
+2) Items' descriptions
+3) All users’ borrowing and downloading histories (Interactions between every user and title)

+*The FindMore portal is a unified search platform that aggregates results from internal and external databases with a single search: https://libportal.nus.edu.sg/frontend/index.

 # Q-recsys (Query-based recommender system)

 This library allows you to query the most transactionally similar item using semantic information based on a list of users, items and user-item interactions.